The Falcon and the Winter Soldier release dates: When does episode 2 hit Disney Plus?

-The first episode of Marvel's The Falcon and the Winter Soldier finally arrived Friday on Disney Plus.
-The show will slot right into WandaVision's Friday night spot, pairing Marvel heroes Falcon (Anthony Mackie) and the Winter Soldier (Sebastian Stan) in a buddy comedy adventure.
+The first episode of Marvel's The Falcon and the Winter Soldier finally arrived last week on Disney Plus.
+The show will slot right into WandaVision's Friday night spot, pairing Marvel heroes Falcon (Anthony Mackie) and Winter Soldier (Sebastian Stan) in a globe-trotting, buddy comedy adventure.

-Unlike WandaVision, the Falcon and the Winter Soldier isn't expected to premiere with two episodes on the same day.
+Unlike WandaVision, the Falcon and the Winter Soldier didn't premiere with two episodes on the same day.
 It'll release an episode a week, with the sixth and final arriving in the third week of April.
 While this is fewer episodes than the Wanda and Vision sitcom, the expected episode runtime gives you a little extra, varying from 40 to 50 minutes.

-Here's the full Falcon and the Winter Soldier release schedule, with the expected episode release times:
+Here's the full The Falcon and the Winter Soldier release schedule, with the release times:

 - Episode 1: Available now.